MrCCampbell/milestone-project-2/README.md

 3. Add quiz or quizzes on the lanuage, the country or the culture of Cambodia.
 4. Add a glossary of animals, flauna and flora of Cambodia.
 5. Add a food guide of Cambodian cuisine and the ability for members to comments on dishes.
-6. Add a restaurant guide page with menu, locations (If multple locations/ chains stores), and reviews for review sites.
+6. Add a restaurant guide page with menu, locations (If multple locations/ chains stores.), and reviews for review sites.
+7. Translation app with text to speech function.(When I have more exprience with API's and securing keys.).

 ### Credits